-This method logs all the files the are in the directory directory_name that have the pattern listed in file_pattern.
+This method logs all the files in the directory directory_name that have the pattern listed in file_pattern.
 For example, to log all the m-files in the current directory one would use the methods: log_code_obj.log_files_in_directory('./', '*.m')

 This method logs all the functions that are in memory from a particular directory given in directory_name.
-This is particular useful if there are a large number of files in a given directory but you only want to save the ones that were used by your code (see examples below).
+This is particularly useful if there are a large number of files in a given directory but you only want to save the ones that were used by your code (see examples below).

 To get the logged information one can call the following method (or just access the field logged_code_structure):